 How do we treat it?
 Often the best way to treat allergic conjunctivitis is avoidance of the allergens such as dust mites, molds, and pet dander.
 If symptoms persist, an oral antihistamine such as Zyrtec, Allegra, or Claritin usually work well.
 As always, be sure to talk to your primary care physician before starting any medication.
 Benadryl can be used as well, seeing that it is also an antihistamine drug, however, it is known to cause drowsiness.
 Artificial tears can help wash the offending allergens out of the eye decreasing inflammation and increasing comfort.
 Alaway and Zaditor drops are antihistamine mast cell stabilizers and are very effective in treating the symptoms of itching and redness.
 Once daily prescription drops Pataday and Lastacaft, are now available over the counter.

 If you wear contact lenses, the FDA recently approved a daily disposable contact lens indicated for the prevention of ocular itch due to allergic conjunctivitis.
 They are indicated for vision correction in patients who do not have red eyes, who are suitable for contact lens wear and who do not have more than 1.00 D of astigmatism.
-The lenses are still being rolled out and may be available here in the fall.

 The good news is that allergies are isolated to the individuals who suffer from them.
 When in doubt, it is wise to have a second look by your eye doctor especially if the eyes remain red and your symptoms do not improve with over the counter treatments to ensure no other medical conditions exist.